How To Find The Best Cat Toys

 Of course, if you want to buy your cat new toys I don’t think they’d be upset.

 How frequently should you swap out toys?
 For most cats, I suggest a weekly switching of toys.
 Put the one toy away so your cat can’t find it at all and grab a new one.
 Rotate through a couple of toys and then bust out the first toy again.
-It will be like the firs time your cat ever played with it again!
+It will be like the first time your cat ever played with it again!

 If you’re looking to keep things simple, you can get a wand toy with a clasp to allow you to swap out the toy portion, but keep the wand.
 Your cat won’t care as much about the actual wand so just keep switching the toys each week.
 You can even get a set of replacement toys if you want to add more variety to your cat’s life.